BostonKevin/BostonKevin.github.io/README.md

      Localizing a Disease Management System (October-November 2017)

-Others are from positions at client companies.
+Others are from positions at client companies, such as the white paper:

+      Recapturing Stranded Server Resources